chschmitt/reflexif/README.md

 # Reflexif
 Reflexif is a pure Python Exif library that will be developed here from existing code of my own that is lying around in my private repositories.
-**It is not ready to be used yet.
+**Reflexif is not ready to be used yet.
 This README will be updated as the development progresses.**

 The planned core features cover: